datenguide/datenguide/README.md

 ### More about this project

 Datenguide participates in the [Mozilla Open Leaders](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/) program.
-See the Open Canvas for more background on the project.
+See our [open canvas](https://datenguide.github.io/datenguide/open_canvas/) for background information on the project.

-The content in `docs` folder is built using the Jekyll static site generator.
-It uses a project structure borrowed from [deimidis/privacy-journalists](https://github.com/deimidis/privacy-journalists), a collection of privacy related tutorials for journalists.
+The open canvas, which can be found in this repo's [`docs`](https://github.com/datenguide/datenguide/blob/master/docs/) folder is built using the Jekyll static site generator.
+It uses a project structure borrowed from [deimidis/privacy-journalists](https://github.com/deimidis/privacy-journalists), a collection of privacy related tutorials for journalists, published under [Mozilla Public License](https://github.com/datenguide/datenguide/blob/master/docs/LICENSE).